Helping Crime Victims

 Provide assistance by working one-on-one with the victim to help them file the claim;

-Keep up-to-date with compensation through trainings on DAVE, eligible VCAP expenses, and more;
+Keep up-to-date with compensation through trainings on Dependable Access for Victimization Expenses (DAVE), eligible VCAP expenses, and more;

 Use the Victims Compensation Assistance Manual to remember the important information needed by VCAP to process a claim;